Daman, India

-Daman ([d̪əmən]) is the capital city of the Indian union territory of Dadra and Nagar Haveli and Daman and Diu.
-It is a municipal council situated in the Daman district of the union territory.
+Daman ([d̪əmən]) is a city and the administrative capital of the Indian union territory of Dadra and Nagar Haveli and Daman and Diu.
+It is a municipal council situated in the Daman district.

-Daman Ganga River divides Daman into two parts — Nani-Daman (Nani meaning "small") and Moti-Daman (Moti meaning "big").
+The Daman Ganga River divides Daman into: Nani-Daman (Little Daman) and Moti-Daman (Big Daman).
 Despite its name, Nani-Daman is the larger of the two parts, while the old city is mainly in Moti-Daman.
-This holds most of the important entities like the major hospitals, supermarkets, and major residential areas.
-Vapi, Gujarat is the nearest city to Daman.
+This holds most of the important entities, like the major hospitals, supermarkets, and major residential areas.
+Vapi, Gujarat, is the nearest city to Daman.

+Etymology

+The name "Daman" comes from the Daman Ganga River, while Diu is from the Sanskrit word dvipa, meaning “island.”
+From Mauryan times (4th–2nd century BCE), both were subject to various local and regional powers ruling in western India.
+In the 13th century Daman formed part of the Ramnagar state, which then became a tributary of the Gujarat sultans.
+Similarly, numerous dynasties in Kathiawar (Saurashtra) ruled Diu until it fell to the sultan of Gujarat in the early 15th century.

 History

 The Portuguese Captain-Major Diogo de Melo arrived at the Daman shore by chance in 1523 while sailing towards Ormuz.
 He was caught in a violent storm and had his boat blown towards the coast of Daman.
 Shortly after, it was acquired as a Portuguese colony for over 400 years.
 A larger fort was built in Moti Daman in the 16th century to guard against the Mughals, who ruled the area until the Portuguese arrived.
 It stands today, most of it preserved in its original form.
 Today the majority of the municipal government offices are inside the fort.

-Daman was incorporated into the Republic of India in December 1961 after an attack and invasion by the Indian Army.
-A battle ensued with the hopelessly outnumbered (10:1) Portuguese garrison, who were forced to surrender.
+Daman was incorporated into the Republic of India in December 1961 after nearly 400 years of Portuguese colonial rule which had largely led to exploitation of the area and native population.
+After refusal to vacate the occupied territory of mainland India, the Portuguese surrendered before the Indian Army, while some of its Army personnel deserted their posts and escaped to Karachi, Pakistan.
 The battle left four Indians dead and 14 wounded; Portuguese casualties were 10 dead and two wounded.